-Many who want to lead the nomadic life will need to decide whether to keep their home, rent it or sell.
+Many who want to lead the nomadic life will need to decide whether to keep their home, rent or sell.

 For people that keep their home, they will need to figure out if they will get a house sitter for that period or have family, friends and neighbours keep an eye on the property.

-If you live in a retirement village or independent living, your home may have available vehicle or caravan storage.
-This can be helpful for when you go on trips, because your village or aged care provider can check on your home for you while you are away.
+If you live in a retirement village or independent living, your home may have an available vehicle or caravan storage.
+This can be helpful when you go on trips, because your village or aged care provider can check on your home for you while you are away.

 If you intend to rent out your home, you will need to have someone checking on the property which would be easiest through a rental management company.
 You may also want to store your possessions elsewhere.